-SATIPS: the Society for support and training in Prep, Primary and Senior Schools was founded over 60 years ago to provide the best possible training in Prep Schools.
-It is a Society run by teachers for teachers.
-SATIPS is a member based professional support body for teachers, schools and teaching assistants in independent schools in the UK and worldwide.
+SATIPS is a society run by teachers for teachers.
+Founded over 60 years ago, SATIPS is a member-based professional support body for teachers and teaching assistants in independent schools across the UK and worldwide.

 A message from Richard Tovey MBE, the President of SATIPS